 Any time that your child is bitten by an animal, contact your pediatrician.
 All animal bites should be reported to health officials who will be able to tell you whether the bite presents a risk of rabies.
 Any bite by a wild animal should be considered a risk for rabies until proven otherwise.

 There is no specific treatment for rabies once the infection develops in a child.
-There have been very few survivors of the infection.
+Rabies infection is nearly always fatal once symptoms start; there have been very few survivors.
+Death is usually caused by respiratory or heart failure within days after the appearance of symptoms.

+However, prompt and proper treatment of bites can prevent or control the infection before it involves the brain and produces serious symptoms.
 Therefore, prevention is extremely important.

-Rabies is almost always a fatal infection.
-Death is usually caused by respiratory or heart failure within days after the appearance of symptoms.

-However, prompt and proper treatment of bites can prevent or control the infection before it involves the brain and produces the serious symptoms.